 That truly is fandom.

-Easy access to Who North America is one of the many benefits of their location just off I-70.
+But ultimately we hope you can make it a priority to actually visit Who North America in person.
+In fact, its easy accessibility is one of the many benefits of their location just off I-70.
 This attraction also sits just 10 miles and 15 minutes from the Indianapolis International Airport.

 I must admit that while I've never watched the show, I was smart enough on a recent visit to pick the brains of owners Keith and Jany Bradbury during an insider's tour.

 After spending a couple of hours with these Anglophiles, I came away with a list of things you must see and do if you ever visit this Doctor Who wonderland.

 The first thing anyone who enters the building will likely see is the TARDIS greeting them at the front door.